 > In your region

-The National Committee representative for Auckland: Juliette Wotton.
+The National Committee representatives for Auckland are: Helen Mary Walker and Juliette Wotton.

 Welcome to the Auckland Region of the New Zealand College of Midwives (NZCOM).
 The Auckland region has the highest number of births (23,280 in 2010) accounting for 36% of all births registered In New Zealand, consequently we have the greatest number of midwives working across the region.

 We are proud to live in, work in, and contribute to an incredibly diverse, youthful, multi-cultural population.
 Half of our women identify with two or more ethnicities and around 10% of women have English as a second language.

 The NZCOM Auckland Region represents Auckland members and is the largest (by membership numbers) of the 10 NZCOM regions.
 Members include midwives, consumers, students and affiliated groups.
 Members work in a variety of settings in a region that contains three District Health Boards as well as a number of Primary Birthing Units.

 The Auckland region keeps its members informed of current issues by way of monthly regional meetings.
 We also keep our members informed of current events via our global email.
 If you wish to keep up-to-date with what is happening in your region, make sure your email and membership details are updated via your profile on the NZCOM website.